Anatole de Baudot: Architect

 and he rose to the position of inspector general of diocesan buildings in 1879.

-De Baudot was made a member of the Committee on Historical Monuments on 27 March 1879.
+Baudot was made a member of the Committee on Historical Monuments on 27 March 1879.

-He was appointed Vice-President of the Commission of Historical Monuments in 1880.
+He was appointed vice-president of the Commission of Historical Monuments in 1880.

 In 1907 he was appointed Inspector General of Historical Monuments.

 In 1882 Anatole de Baudot was appointed architect for the new Lycée Lakanal, a boarding school in Sceaux set in the former park of the Duchess of Maine.
 It included the administration building, classrooms, studies and dormitories, baths, kitchens and dining rooms.
 He designed the buildings to capture as much light and air as possible.
 He broke with the tradition in which courtyards were surrounded by buildings.
-De Baudot used a combination of brick, stone and metal, creating a polychrome design.
+Baudot used a combination of brick, stone and metal, creating a polychrome design.
 His buildings were modern and functional.

 Design for a large covered space (1914) using reinforced concrete pillars and arches.